gumnutdev/docs/docs/guides/hackathon.md

 If you'd like to use it, let us know!

 It's fairly similar: you still need to call `useGumnutDoc` and so on, but you'll be poking more directly into Gumnut's internal data structure to wire up your components, which are all custom elementrs (e.g. `gumnut-text`).

+## Skip To The End

+Both Vue and React demos above have a branch called `use-gumnut`.
+Check it out, run `pnpm install` and `pnpm start` - you'll be already wired up to Gumnut.

+These projects are configured with our internal key, so you might want to change their `configureGumnut` call to use your own project/key, so you can create new types of agents.

+## Thanks!

+Have fun!
+Please give us feedback - directly or via hello@gumnut.dev.
+Thanks again.